Hi, I’m Anne-Laure. I help people apply their curiosity to think, feel, and live more deeply.

 Tiny Experiments, a guide to developing an experimental mindset

-Hypercuriosity Theory, an evolutionary account of ADHD
+Hypercuriosity Theory, a mismatch account of ADHD

 Teeny Breaks, a browser extension to integrate mindful breaks into your workflow